dsalaj/dsalaj.com/_posts/2020-06-21-deep-learning-on-time-series.md

 For the scenarios where you have different input channels operating at different frequencies (**multi-rate multivariate time series**) you should look into \[[Che et al., 2018b](http://proceedings.mlr.press/v80/che18a.html)\] where the authors deal with this problem using the Multi-Rate Hierarchical Deep Markov Model (**MR-HDMM**).

 For working with physiological signals, it is common to use some form of CNN and/or RNN based architecture \[[Faust et al., 2018](https://www.sciencedirect.com/science/article/pii/S0169260718301226?casa_token=rPpzFoZxdoMAAAAA:D5P_nzHX0cwVXk9LCy_RFqHnZPDMnmik8sucMtldxHwzZCnti4WFmlwX7O4ICoVE4SMNBXdZQZA), [Fawaz et al., 2019](https://link.springer.com/article/10.1007/s10618-019-00619-1)\] like 1-D **ResNet** or architectures based on **WaveNet** sometimes combined with **LSTM** or other RNNs.

+For efficiently training on sparse, irregularly sampled, and multivariate data the new model called Multi-Time Attention Networks by \[[Shukla and Marlin 2021](https://openreview.net/forum?id=4c0J6lwQ4_)\] offers great results beating the SOTA benchmarks.

 ### What are Neural Ordinary Differential Equation models?